OLYMPUS MYTHICAL TRAIL > ATHLETES MANUAL 2022

-The Olympus Mythical Trail (OMT) is an endurance run held the first weekend of July through Mount Olympus, in Northern Greece, start and finish in Aiyannis park, on the outskirts Litochoro.
-A free shuttle service between Litochoro and Aiyannis will be available throughout the event duration.
-The 2018 race will be held on Saturday June 30th, starting at 17:00 hours.
-It is a challenging event for experienced trail runners, starting in late afternoon and thus forcing athletes to climb over 3000m of vertical through the night.
+The Olympus Mythical Trail (OMT) is an endurance run held the first weekend of July through Mount Olympus, in Northern Greece, start and finish in "Lakkos", a ravine nearby the central square of Litochoro town.
+The 2022 race will be held on Saturday July 2nd, starting at 00:01 hours.
+It is a challenging event for experienced trail runners, starting just in midnight and thus forcing athletes to climb over 3000m of vertical through the night.
 Moving over 2000m above sea level for 20km, runners are reaching Skolio peak, Greece’s 2nd highest at 2911m over very technical, rocky and exposed single track.
 The course links established trails around Mt.
 Olympus, from North-West to South-East, with rediscovered ancient pathways, to form a seamless out-and-back loop.
 These trails stand as a testament to the way people used to make a hard living through the natural mountain resources, logging, herding, and foraging.
 Many checkpoints are named after such historic landmark indicating the utility of each place.
 Participants come mostly from Greece with a growing number of international entries.

 Olympus Mythical Trail Course

-The ITRA-certified out-and-back loop course is almost entirely on single track with some in-between connecting backcountry gravel or paved sections (less than 5%), in all 99.6km with 6400m of climb.
-The race starts and finishes in Aiyannis park, on the outskirts Litochoro, 4km from the central square.
-A free shuttle service between Litochoro and Aiyannis will be available throughout the event duration.
-Race registration is in Litochoro, at Lakkos, on the Enipeas riverbed and 300m from the central square.
+The ITRA-certified out-and-back loop course is almost entirely on single track with some in-between connecting backcountry gravel or paved sections (less than 5%), in all 101.6km with 6520m of climb.
+The race starts and finishes in Lakkos ravine, just 200 meters away from central square of Litochoro town.

 About the organization